wasicse/ESMDisPred/README.md

 docker pull wasicse/esmdispred:latest
 ```
 #### Run ESMDisPred using Docker image
 - Create the ESMDisPred container.
-The script will mount input fasta, features nad outputs directorries form the current (ESMDisPred) directory (downlaoded from GitHub) into the docker container.
+The script will mount input fasta, features, and outputs directories from the current (ESMDisPred) directory (downloaded from GitHub) into the docker container.

 ```
 ./run_ESMDisPred_Docker.sh $(pwd)/example/sample.fasta outputs